The rise of automation and robotics has been a long time coming.

 Interested in advancing your career?

-If you're looking for a career boost, look no further than Simplilearn’s Professional Certificate Program in AI and Machine Learning.
+If you're looking for a career boost, look no further than Simplilearn’s AI and ML Certification.

 Designed with Purdue University and IBM, this program offers everything you need to get the skills you need to become an AI and Machine Learning expert.
 It's modeled after our intensive Bootcamp learning model, so it'll be challenging, but it's also designed to help you achieve the most remarkable results.